tareknaim/buzzdata.github.io/_posts/2015-11-4-explaining-modern-marketing-to-my-mom-part-2.markdown

 published: true
 ---

 In [part one](http://www.lookbookhq.com/content/explaining-modern-marketing-to-my-mom) of this series, in which I attempt to demystify modern marketing for my mom, I tackled what I do for a living.
-Naturally, that led to some interesting follow-up questions from my mom Julia including this one:[the site!](http://lookbookhq.com)
+Naturally, that led to some interesting follow-up questions from my mom Julia including this one:

 **Dear Martha, I am a bit confused about what you mean by content….
 What is it?
 What the heck is a white paper?
 Are there other colors of paper? **